 Ms. Bitticks is a first place winner of the Columbus Women in Music Competition and received a Presser Foundation Award.

 Ms. Bitticks’ recording credits include the Head of Femur album, Hysterical Stars, for the SpinArt label as well as the premier recording of Leslie Basset’s Sounds, Shapes, and Symbols under the direction of conductor Russell Mikkelson.
+Her playing is also featured on two Sing-a-long CDs for the Chicago-based early childhood music program Tiny Tunemakers.

 View calendar for upcoming performances.

-Ms. Bitticks graduated magna cum laude from the Ohio State University and continued to earn a Master’s of Music in Flute Performance from DePaul University.
+Ms. Bitticks graduated magna cum laude from the Ohio State University and continued on to earn a Master’s of Music in Flute Performance from DePaul University.
 Her primary instructors include Katherine Borst Jones, Louise Dixon, Carol Meves, and Mary Stolper.